3liz/lizmap-documentation/en/source/user_guide.rst

 Editing spatial data
 -----------------------------------

-The map editor can allow users to edit certain data.
+The map publisher can allow users to edit certain data.
 It also has the ability to limit possible changes:

 * adding spatial object
 * geometric modification